 One alternative is to wear a rain kilt which is a long waterproof skirt that you can wear on top of shorts or underwear to keep your upper legs dry.
 The kilt provides excellent airflow to combat perspiration or condensation build-up in your sensitive areas, although your feet and socks are likely to get wet when hiking in rain.
 Rain kilts aren’t as effective at blocking wind as rain pants are, but they provide more freedom of movement and better ventilation than rain pants, especially in warmer climates.

-Rain Kilts can also easily paired with high gaiters if you want more lower leg warmth and mud protection.
-Gaiters aren’t really waterproof, but they can add a lot of warmth for your lower legs.
+Rain Kilts can also easily be paired with high gaiters if you want more lower-leg warmth and mud protection.
+Gaiters aren’t really waterproof, but they can add a lot of warmth to your lower legs.
+Try the:

 Rain Chaps are essentially long waterproof gaiters that come high up your thighs but leave the area around your crotch and between your butt cheeks uncovered so less perspiration accumulates there.
 Whereas rain kilts are designed to keep your upper legs warm, rain chaps are designed to keep your lower legs warm.
 They’re also particularly well suited for wading through high wet grass or off-trail where you’ll brush up against wet vegetation.